ljdyer/news-classifier/README.md

 [private/bbc_trial_and_error.py](private/bbc_trial_and_error.py)<br>[private/bbc_from_category_pages.py](private/bbc_from_category_pages.py)

 I decided to use the BBC News website as my data source and to scrape for articles from the five categories 'business', 'entertainment-arts', 'health', 'science-environment', 'technology'.
 I later grouped 'science-environment' and 'technology' into a single category, 'science-technology', for training and prediction due to the scarcity of articles in the 'technology' category.
-I tried two different approaches to scraping the site, and getting article URLs from category landing pages emerged as the more efficient method.
-However I am still only able to get a few extra articles per day for the less common categories using this method, so I would like to spend more time improving it in the future.
-One avenue to explore is using the selenium library to 'click' through the 'Latest Updates' section on each category landing page.
+I tried two different approaches to scraping the site, and getting article URLs from category landing pages came out on top as the more efficient method.

 ### 2. Training the model